DR-Arena: an Automated Evaluation Framework for Deep Research Agents: Prompts and Configuration Settings

 You are an expert at creating complex, multi-hop search queries designed to test the limits of Search Agents.
-Your goal is to synthesize a question that requires |\textbf{Logical Reasoning (Deep)}| to identify the subjects and |\textbf{Broad Information Aggregation (Wide)}| to answer fully.
+Your goal is to synthesize a question that requires |\textbf{Logical Reasoning (Depth)}| to identify the subjects and |\textbf{Broad Information Aggregation (Width)}| to answer fully.

 --- 1. THE HIDDEN KNOWLEDGE (Source Material) --- *Note: This content is hidden from the test taker.
 It is only for you to formulate the question and the grading criteria.*

 |\textbf{OVERALL DOMAIN/TOPIC}|: ``|\placeholder{Root Topic}|'' |\textbf{A. Reasoning Chain (Background/Context)}|: |\placeholder{Serialized Reasoning Nodes (Ancestors)}| |\textbf{B. Target Answers (The Facts to Retrieve)}|: |\placeholder{Serialized Target Nodes (Siblings)}|